Set up Face ID on iPhone

 Turn off Face ID

 Go to Settings > Face ID & Passcode.

 Turn off Face ID for specific items only: Turn off one or more options: iPhone Unlock, Apple Pay, iTunes & App Store, or Safari AutoFill.

 Turn off Face ID: Tap Reset Face ID.

 If your device is lost or stolen, you can prevent Face ID from being used to unlock your device with Find My iPhone Lost Mode.
-(See Add or remove a device in Find My on iPhone.)
+(See Locate a device in Find My on iPhone.)

 For more information about Face ID, see About Face ID advanced technology.